A Labuan Bajo trip is probably not the first thing that comes to your mind when you think of Indonesia, right?

 The second stop was the one I was least excited about – the famous pink beach of Komodo.
 I had already seen a pink beach in Greece, and while it was a cool thing to see, it wasn’t anything that special.
 It certainly not the main reason to plan a Labuan Bajo trip.

-Best way to spend two weeks in Indonesia
+See Also: How to Spend two weeks in Indonesia

 After lunch (fried chicken/fish and watermelon again) we head up to my prime reason for this whole Labuan Bajo trip – the Komodo Dragons!